 She chose Aspect Mini Subway tiles in Frost as one of those materials.
 The glass tiles feature peel and stick installation and are an easy way to add style to any space.

-The overall look of Nicole’s home is a farmhouse style with some traditional accents.
-“I have a lot of old Victorian plumbing fixtures in my kitchen and baths mixed with the farmhouse look, and we also brought in a craftsman look with the exterior, as well as the interior trim and doors,” she says.
+“I have a lot of old Victorian plumbing fixtures in my kitchen and baths mixed with the farmhouse look.
+We also brought in a craftsman look with the exterior, as well as the interior trim and doors,” she says.

 Nicole loves the way her laundry room turned out.
 “I thought the product was great, and the tile installer said it was very easy to work with.”